zlatnaspirala/vuletube/vue-ts-starter/README.md

      pre-command -> action command =>
      v-command : `search` or `search for` then listening for `what to search` .
 [DONE]
   - NUI commander visibility option implemented [DONE]
+  - Make more comfor in component class i created declare ts files for each/individual components.
+    `myYouTube.d.ts` and `webgl-player.d.ts`

 ### Production ###